Calculatorbudy protein calculator logo

 Understanding the Methodology

-This calculator is not a random guess; it uses clinical formulas to determine your energy expenditure and protein ratio.
+This calculator is not a random guess.
+It uses clinical formulas to determine your energy expenditure and protein ratio.

 1. The Mifflin-St Jeor Formula